-- Anyone who wishes to attend a service on Sunday, will be required to pre-register via email, our website or telephone, by the previous Wednesday.
+- Anyone who wishes to attend a service on Sunday, will be required to pre-register through email, our website or telephone, before Friday at noon.
 The preferred method is through email or our website so as not to overwhelm the office.
-Registration will open on Monday for the following Sunday.
 All attendees (including children) must be registered.
-Please indicate if you wish to sit with others who are in your social circle.
-Registration after Wednesday is by availability only and you may not be able to sit with those in your social circle.
-Registration for September starts on the 4th due to the holiday on Monday.

-- Everyone will be immediately directed into the Hondo and assisted to find a seat.
+- Please do not congregate in the foyer.
+Everyone will be asked to go directly into the Hondo and find a seat.
 Please do not move the chairs.

 - Everyone is asked to bring their own nenju, montoshikisho and service books, if you have them.
 There will be none to borrow.
 Headsets will no longer be available.